 Endocrinology; Endocrinology, Diabetes and Metabolism; Molecular Basis of Disease; Neurodegenerative disorders; Pathophysiology

 Dr. Browne’s research is focused primarily on the clinical biochemistry of oxidative stress (OS) in human health and disease.
 Specifically, his research focuses on mechanisms of oxidative lipid damage and the antioxidant roles of high-density lipoproteins (HDL).
 This research includes pure biomarker method development and validation employing primarily high pressure liquid chromatography (HPLC) and liquid chromatography-mass spectrometry (LC-MS) along with collaborative clinical studies of the role of oxidative stress in cancer, infertility and women’s health, and neurological disease.
-Current studies on-going in Dr. Browne’s laboratory include investigations of the role of HDL and PON1 in embryo morphology outcomes during in vitro fertilization (IVF), a study of the role of oxysterols in Multiple Sclerosis disease progression and investigations of the role of bioactive lipid mediators in response to air pollution.
+Current studies on-going in Dr. Browne’s laboratory include investigations of the role of cholesterol and oxysterols in Multiple Sclerosis disease progression and investigations of the role of bioactive lipid mediators in response to air pollution.